marianogd98/APIRioMail/README.md

-# APIRioMail
+# APIWebsiteMail
-API by Rio Website with NodeJS, Express, Nodemailer and SQL for send mails
+API by Website with NodeJS, Express, Nodemailer and SQL for send mails